Click here to join.

 - Terms of business, discretionary investment management agreements, custody agreements, distribution agreements, carry and incentive arrangements, commercial and outsourcing agreements.

-- Intellectual property protection and exploitation, General Data Protection Regulation ( GDPR), Bribery Act 2010 and competition law.
+- Intellectual property protection and exploitation, General Data Protection Regulation ( GDPR), Bribery Act 2010, sanctions advice, and competition law.

 HR, incentives, pensions

-- Commercial, intellectual property, employment litigation and arbitration, insolvency and restructuring.
+- Funds, financial services, commercial, intellectual property, employment litigation and arbitration, insolvency and restructuring.

 Private and Pension fund Investors

-We act for private and pension fund investors.
-We have review and negotiate investment documents, co –investments and terms of business.
+- We act for private and pension fund investors.
+We review and negotiate investment documents, co –investments and terms of business.
 We represent and negotiate investor interests over the lifetime of an investment.

 Financial Services Executives